RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog

-This highlights the importance of a dedicated mass calibration of the MARDELS sample including the modeling of the selection function.
+This highlights the importance of a dedicated mass calibration of the RASS-MCMF sample including the modeling of the selection function.
 This has recently been done using HSC-SSP weak lensing in an MCMF-based X-Ray survey \citep{Chiu23}.
-MARDELS essentially covers all surveys with dedicated weak gravitational lensing programs, making such a weak lensing mass calibration a natural next step for this sample.
+RASS-MCMF essentially covers all surveys with dedicated weak gravitational lensing programs, making such a weak lensing mass calibration a natural next step for this sample.